stolati/Script_2_Script/README.txt

 It's interesting to load all the code once, then perfom the optimisation on them.
-Each node should have maximal 3 elements
+Each node should have maximal 3 elements on the simple stuffs

 - Transforme 1 test into python ast